Dave Filoni: Avatar: The Last Airbender

-Star Wars
+Lucasfilm and Star Wars

+Early work and The Clone Wars

 An avid Star Wars fan, particularly of character Plo Koon, Filoni dressed up as the Jedi Master for the opening of Revenge of the Sith.
 Filoni left Nickelodeon after George Lucas offered him a job, helping him develop a Star Wars animated series.
 While on The Star Wars Show, Filoni revealed that he originally believed he was being pranked when given the Star Wars job.

 Filoni's office, as seen in the extra features on the Star Wars: The Clone Wars DVD, is filled with Plo Koon paraphernalia.
 He has a bust of Plo Koon's head, a model of Plo Koon's ship, an autographed portrait by the actor who played Plo Koon, a replica of Plo Koon's lightsaber on his desk, and his personal Plo Koon costume on display.
 Filoni also has a notebook-sized planner on his desk with Plo Koon's picture taped to the outside, and he has written the words "Plo Kool" on concept art designs for the Clone Wars, indicating that he liked those designs.
 Filoni also has a small model of the character Appa on his desk, from Avatar: The Last Airbender.
 Filoni has attended all the Clone Wars premieres and attended the fifth-season premiere in Orlando, Florida during the special event Celebration VI on August 24, 2012.
 He is most associated with developing the characters of Ahsoka Tano and Captain Rex.